The Liberty Building

 The 21st Century Law School for Leeds

-The University's ambitious plans for a state-of-the-art building for the School of Law building culminated in the School's re-location to the newly named Liberty Building in January 2011.
+The University's ambitious plans for a state-of-the-art building for the School of Law culminated in the School's re-location to the Liberty Building in January 2011.

 The development, which involved an investment of around £12m, underlines the world-class reputation of Leeds' premier Law School as the prime centre for legal education and research.

-This new, purpose-built facility reflects our wishes to offer our students excellence in learning and teaching and to engage with communities beyond the university, including legal practitioners, school students and other groups, through expanded pro bono initiatives, innocence projects and court technologies.
+Our purpose-built facility reflects our wishes to offer students excellence in learning and teaching and to engage with communities beyond the University, including legal practitioners, school students and other groups, through expanded pro bono initiatives and court technologies.
 We are now enabled to conduct and host visiting scholars and academic events in line with our important research objectives.
 Key features of the building include: